-THEO3810: Christianity in Europe
+THEO3810 : Christianity in Europe

 This course will look specifically at ecclesiology and sacraments in light of the Wesleyan historical tradition.
 This course will offer an opportunity to experience and engage the church throughout European context as well as visit important Wesleyan historical sites.

-Fulfills a General Education Cultural Experience (CE) requirement and a General Education upper division Theology elective.
+Fulfills a General Education Cultural Experience (CE) requirement.
+Fulfills a CAP2 requirement and a Core upper division Theology elective.